 Those who are charged with drug crimes in the military are prosecuted aggressively.
 Article 112a of the UCMJ specifies seven different drug offenses prosecuted by the military.
 They are:

-- wrongful possession, manufacture, or introduction of a controlled substance with intent to distribute
+- Wrongful possession, manufacture, or the introduction of a controlled substance with intent to distribute

 If you face any of these charges, you must be represented by a military lawyer who has considerable experience defending those charged with drug offenses under Article 112a of the UCMJ.
 You are going to need the advice and services of defense attorney R. Davis Younts.